If you mention content, you will not be strangers to what content is anymore.

 To optimize the high traffic pages even better, you can still apply the reusage content process as above.

-And finally, to sum up, here’s Flowchart about the Audit Content Process.
+And finally, to sum up, here’s a Flowchart about the Audit Content Process.

 On average, every 3 months, the website needs to audit content once to ensure comprehensive web quality.